AntonStoeckl/dynamic-streams-eventstore-go/docs/core-concepts.md

 ### Dynamic Consistency Boundaries vs. Dynamic Event Streams

-**DCB** works by tagging each event as belonging to one - or multiple - dynamic streams.
+**Dynamic Consistency Boundaries (DCB)** work by tagging each event as belonging to one or multiple dynamic streams.
-While the concept of **Dynamic Event Streams** does not even require tagging events as *belongs to a stream*.
+**Dynamic Event Streams** eliminate the need for stream tagging entirely by querying events directly based on JSON payload predicates.
-Which further reduces the complexity and eliminates the need of *thinking in entities or streams*.
+This reduces complexity and eliminates the need to think in terms of fixed entities or streams.

-## The Problem Dynamic Streams (and DCB) Solve
+## The Problem Dynamic Event Streams Solve

 Consider these business scenarios: